bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

 I won't go too in-depth on the p5 API, as you can find just about everything you need in the [reference](https://p5js.org/reference/) or the [examples](https://p5js.org/examples/).
 There's even an example of [simulating snowflakes](https://p5js.org/examples/simulate-snowflakes.html) there, which served as one of the main inspirations for this article.
 Speaking of which, let's get started on simulating snow.

 ## Simulating some static snow

+We should probably have more than a single snowflake.
+In fact, we should probably have _infinite_ snowflakes.
+There are many clever ways to do that kind of thing, and I wouldn't really say one way is worse than the other.
+As long as the code can expand to support more features then you'll be fine!
+You probably won't look back at the code when you feel like you've completed the sketch anyways, so don't fret over code quality.
+But I digress!
+Here is our first set of snowflakes:

 <iframe src="https://codesandbox.io/embed/snow-1-vr9mo?codemirror=1&fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"